tenault/zshclock/README.md

 date %a @b%b %d@r %p
 ```
 <sup>_The symbols `@b` and `@r` in the above example are a special type of expansion unique to zshclock, called [flares](https://github.com/tenault/zshclock/wiki/Flaring)_</sup> \
-<sup>_For a complete list of available expansions, check the wiki on [date formatting](https://github.com/tenault/zshclock/wiki/Date-Formatting)_</sup>
+<sup>_For a complete list of available expansions, refer to the wiki on [date formatting](https://github.com/tenault/zshclock/wiki/Date-Formatting)_</sup>

-For a complete guide on using zshclock, including a list of available commands, check the wiki on [usage](https://github.com/tenault/zshclock/wiki/Usage)
+For a complete guide on using zshclock, including a list of available commands, refer to the wiki on [usage](https://github.com/tenault/zshclock/wiki/Usage)

+## Contributing ♥

+zshclock welcomes any and all contributions, so long as they adhere to the guidelines set forth in [Contributing](.github/CONTRIBUTING.md).
+Contributors are highly encouraged to glance over them before submitting their first contribution.

+Additionally, zshclock is governed by the [Code of Bill and Ted](.github/CODE_OF_CONDUCT.md), and as such, all contributors are expected to follow its rules without exception.

 ## Acknowledgements

 zshclock is proudly forked from  [octobanana/peaclock](https://github.com/octobanana/peaclock) ♥